core-methods-in-edm/assignment6/README.md

-# assignment6
-Decision Trees &amp; Cross Validation
+# Decision Trees and Cross Validation